Rebuild PDF Online - Fix Minor PDF Structure Issues

 Online PDF Utility

-Upload a PDF file and attempt a browser-based rebuild to fix minor structure issues, improve compatibility, and generate a cleaner downloadable PDF document.
+Upload a PDF file and try a browser-based rebuild to fix minor structure or compatibility issues and generate a cleaner downloadable copy.

 This tool works directly in your browser.
-Your file is loaded, checked, and re-saved locally on your device whenever possible.
+It attempts to open a readable PDF file and save a rebuilt copy locally on your device to help with minor structure or compatibility issues.

 PDF